streamnative/pulsar-hub/connectors/azure-blob-storage-sink/v3.3.2.7/azure-blob-storage-sink.md

     }
 ```

-### 3. Display data on Google Cloud Storage console
+### 3. Display data on Azure Blob Storage console

-You can see the object at public/default/{{Your topic name}}-partition-0/xxxx.json on the Google Cloud Storage console.
+You can see the object at public/default/{{Your topic name}}-partition-0/xxxx.json on the Azure Blob Storage console.
 Download and open it, the content is:

 ```text
 {"test-message":"test-value"}